 However, the main event, the “Defile”, is held in Port-au-Prince sometime in middle of February.
 Defile is a 3day long festival, packed with great activities, music and food.
 The Port-au-Prince’s annual carnival is one of the largest Mardi Gras carnivals in the Caribbean and North America.

-Held during the 2nd week of July annually, the Reggae Sumfest festival is one of the most anticipated staple on the Jamaican entertainment calendar.
-It attracts millions from around the world each year, from as far away as Australia, Europe, the USA and the African continent that come to enjoy reggae music in the land of its birth along with other genres including hip hop, pop, rhythm & blues, jazz, and dancehall in the event dubbed “The Greatest Reggae Show on Earth”.
+Dubbed “The Greatest Reggae Show on Earth”, the Reggae Sumfest festival is one of the most anticipated staple on the Jamaican entertainment calendar.
+The festival attracts millions from around the world each year, from as far away as Australia, Europe, the USA and the African continent.
+People come to enjoy reggae music in the land of its birth.
+Other genres played include hip hop, pop, rhythm & blues, jazz, and dance hall.

 The festival usually kicks off on a Sunday with a Beach party held at the Aquasol Theme Park.
 Then an “All White Party” held on Monday or Tuesday at Pier 1 On the Waterfront follow by three nights packed with electrifying live performances.

 Originated in the late-18th century, Cropover is where older local cultural characters mix with modern additions.
 That gives the festival a character unlike any other in the Caribbean.
 Celebrations are not only vibrantly colorful and full of music, but also reveal all aspects of Barbadian culture.
 The event reveals a mixture of African surviving heritage and Western modern culture through exhibitions of art, craft, music, and dance.